Community psychology: Swampscott Conference

 In 1965, several psychologists met to discuss the future of community mental health as well as discuss the issue of only being involved with problems of mental health instead of the community as a whole.
 The Swampscott Conference is considered the birthplace of community psychology.
-A published report on the conference calls for community psychologists to be political activists, agents of social change and "participant-conceptualizers."
+A published report on the conference proposed that the role of the community psychologist 'may ... be seen as that of a "participant-conceptualizer."
+In 1987, the American Journal of Community Psychology published a special issue to commemorate the creation of the discipline.

 Theories, concepts and values in community psychology

 Ecological levels of analysis

 James Kelly (1966; Trickett, 1984) developed an ecological analogy used to understand the ways in which settings and individuals are interrelated.
 Unlike the ecological framework developed by Bronfenbrenner (1979), the focus of Kelly's framework was not so much on how different levels of the environment may impact on the individual, but on understanding how human communities function.
 Specifically, Kelly suggests that there are 4 important principles that govern people in settings: